Maple Mustard Pork Tenderloin requires only 3 ingredients. It's perfect for a weeknight dinner or an elevated Easter meal!

 Of course!
 As with all of my recipes, I've thought through how to meal prep this one, which is especially great if you're using it for an Easter recipe.
 Prep ahead and enjoy more time with your family on the holiday!

 Prep the marinade ahead of time and store in the fridge.
+Add the pork to the marinade up to 24 hours before you plan to cook.

 Make the herbed corn and kale ahead of time and simply reheat!